bhvr-business-solutions/cordova-plugin-audiocontroller/README.md

 # Cordova Audio Controller Plugin

+## Thanks

+This plugin is partly inspired by https://github.com/homerours/cordova-music-controls-plugin repository.
+It is not updated on NPM anymore so I took the liberty to rewrite objective C code and push it with a different name.

+#### Major diffferences

+* Removed the listen() method (it is now automatic)
+* Fixed a lot of bugs on IOS
+* Added a Audio interruption event on IOS
+* Removed the updateIsPlaying method and destroy on IOS (for now)

 <img src='https://imgur.com/fh3ACOq.png' width='564' height='342'>

 Music controls for Cordova applications.
 Display a 'media' notification with play/pause, previous, next buttons, allowing the user to control the play.
 Handle also headset event (plug, unplug, headset button).